solidi/writing/07-the-decision-hypothesis.md

 Fred paints a contrast to spoken language.
 He said:

 > English, or any other human language, is not naturally a precision instrument for such definitions.
-Therefore the manual writer must strain himself and his language to achieve the precision needed.
+Therefore the manual writer must strain [themself] and [their] language to achieve the precision needed.

 But Fred found value in explaining meaning.
 He said: